Find Trade Colleges

 $16,410 Average Tuition & Fees

-Eastern Michigan University landed the #15 spot in the 2023 rankings for the best value bachelor’s degree trade school programs.
+With a ranking of #15, Eastern Michigan University did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
 Eastern Michigan University is a fairly large public school located in Ypsilanti, Michigan that handed out 3,098 bachelor’s degrees in 2021-2022.

 Eastern Michigan undergraduate students pay an average of $16,410 in tuition and fees each year.
 On average, bachelor’s degree students take out $25,636 in loans while pursuing their degree.